kubernetes/community/contributors/devel/development.md

 ### How to update the Go version used to test & build k8s

-The kubernetes project tries to stay on the latest version of Go so it can benefit from the improvements to the language over time and can easily bump to a minor release version for security updates.
+The Kubernetes project tries to stay on the latest version of Go so it can benefit from the improvements to the language over time and can easily bump to a minor release version for security updates.

-Since kubernetes is mostly built and tested in containers, there are a few unique places you need to update the go version.
+Since Kubernetes is mostly built and tested in containers, there are a few unique places you need to update the go version.

 - The image for cross compiling in [build/build-image/cross/](https://github.com/kubernetes/kubernetes/blob/master/build/build-image/cross/).
 The `VERSION` file and `Dockerfile`.